 You can enable or disable specific attack signatures in a security policy, one at a time.
 For example, if one of the attack signatures in a selected set causes false positives in your environment, you can disable it.
-At the same time, you can enable or disable staging for a particular attack signature.
-Settings for the specific attack signatures override the general attack signature settings.
+At the same time, you can also enable or disable staging for a particular attack signature.
+Settings for a particular attack signature override the general attack signature settings.

 1. On the Main tab, click Security > Application Security > Attack Signatures.
 The Attack Signatures screen opens.

-- 2. In the Current edited policy list near the top of the screen, verify that the edited security policy is the one you want to work on. - 3.
-In the Policy Attack Signatures area, you can review the signatures that are associated with the security policy, the signature ID, the blocking policy actions, and whether or not they are enabled. - 4.
+- 2. In the Current edited security policy list near the top of the screen, verify that the security policy shown is the one you want to work on. - 3.
+In the Policy Attack Signatures area, you can review the signatures that are associated with the security policy, the signature ID, whether it is in staging, the blocking policy actions, and whether or not they are enabled. - 4.
 Click the name of the signature you want to enable or disable.
 The Policy Attack Signature Properties screen opens. - 5.
 Select or clear the Enable check box to enable or disable the signature for the active policy. - 6.
-Select or clear the Perform Staging check box for that attack signature. - 7.
-Click Update (if you changed a setting) to return to the Attack Signatures screen. - 8.
+Click Update (if you changed the Enable setting) to return to the Attack Signatures screen. - 7.
 To put the security policy changes into effect immediately, click Apply Policy.

-If disabled, the signature does not cause a violation even if patterns match the traffic.
-If enabled, if traffic matches the pattern in the signature, an Attack Signature Detected violation occurs, and traffic is handled in accordance with the signature blocking policy.
-Note that enabling a signature that is in staging removes it from staging, and puts the blocking policy into effect.
+If disabled, the signature is not part of the security policy and does not cause a violation even if patterns match the traffic.
+If the signature is enabled and enforced on the Traffic Learning screen, when traffic matches the pattern in the signature, an Attack Signature Detected violation occurs, and traffic is handled in accordance with the signature blocking policy.
+If you disable Perform Staging for a signature that is enabled, the system removes the signature from staging.

-Enabling or disabling staging for all attack signatures
+Enabling or disabling staging for attack signatures

-For each security policy, you can enable or disable staging in general for all attack signatures.
+For each security policy, you can enable or disable staging in general for attack signatures.
 By default, attack signature staging is enabled.
-You can also control whether specific signatures are in staging.

-1. On the Main tab, click Security > Application Security > Policy Building > Learning and Blocking Settings.

-The Learning and Blocking Settings screen opens.

-- 2. In the Current edited policy list near the top of the screen, verify that the edited security policy is the one you want to work on. - 3.
+- 1. On the Main tab, click Security > Application Security > Policy Building > Learning and Blocking Settings. - The Learning and Blocking Settings screen opens. - 2.
+In the Current edited security policy list near the top of the screen, verify that the security policy shown is the one you want to work on. - 3.
 On the right side of the Learning and Blocking Settings screen, select Advanced.
 The screen displays the advanced configuration details for policy building. - 4.
 In the Policy Building Settings area, expand Attack Signatures.
-The attack signature configuration is displayed including the attack signature sets and blocking settings that the policy uses. - 5.
-To enable (or disable) staging for all signatures, select (or clear) the Enable Signature Staging check box.

-Staging means that the system compares the assigned attack signatures to the web application traffic, but does not apply the blocking policy action if requests trigger those attack signatures during the staging period.
-The default staging period is seven days.
+The attack signature configuration is displayed, including the attack signature sets and blocking settings that the policy uses. - 5.
+To enable (or disable) staging for all signatures, select (or clear) the Enable Signature Staging check box - Staging means that the system compares the assigned attack signatures to the web application traffic, but does not apply the blocking policy action if requests trigger those attack signatures during the staging period.
+The default staging period is seven days. - 6.
+Click Save to save your settings. - 7.
+Specify how to enforce signature updates with the Updated Signature Enforcement setting: - To use updated signatures immediately, choose Enforce updated rule signature immediately. - To put the updated signature in staging and continue using the exiting signature, choose Retain previous rule enforcement and place updated rule in staging.